 Influenza

-Children younger than five, especially those younger than two, are at a higher risk of developing serious flu-related complications.
+Children younger than five, and especially those younger than two, are at a higher risk of developing serious flu-related complications.
 Children of any age with certain chronic health conditions are also at a higher risk.
 While children over five are not at a higher risk, they can spread the flu to vulnerable groups, such as older family members.
+Also, children who catch the flu will feel miserable.

-It is recommended that children over six months old get vaccinated, not only for their own protection, but to protect those around them.
+It’s recommended that children over six months old get vaccinated, not only for their own protection, but to protect those around them.
 There are two types of vaccine options currently available: the flu shot or the nasal spray vaccine.
 Speak to your child’s health care provider to find out which vaccine would be right for your child.
-It is recommended to get vaccinated between September and October.
+It’s recommended to get vaccinated between September and October, but vaccination can occur any time if your child has not gotten the flu vaccine yet.

 Pin It on Pinterest